Greenbelt Lines

-The Greenbelt Lines designated as the Greenbelt–New Carrollton Line on Route P20, and Hanover Parkway-New Carrollton Line on Route P21, are daily bus routes operated by the Washington Metropolitan Area Transit Authority between Greenbelt station of the Green Line of Washington Metro and New Carrollton station of the Orange and Silver Lines of the Washington Metro.
+The Greenbelt Lines designated as the Greenbelt Road-New Carrollton Line on Route P20, and Hanover Parkway-New Carrollton Line on Route P21, are daily bus routes operated by the Washington Metropolitan Area Transit Authority between Greenbelt station of the Green and Yellow Lines of Washington Metro and New Carrollton station of the Orange and Silver Lines of the Washington Metro.
 Both routes provides service between New Carrollton and Greenbelt connecting travelers to both communities without having to enter Washington, D.C. by train.